 Bakalaki Greek Taverna

 Greek comfort food with ample for vegetarians and vegans to dig into, Bakalaki is amazing for its simplicity and authenticity.
 This greek taverna in Tiong Bahru is a laid-back place that is alive with vibrant food.
-Open air seating with indoor dining space as well, the decor has many cool features.
 Bakalki deserves a special mention for having a great range of vegan-friendly dishes, besides the extensive vegetarian selection.
 Give their Pita and Dips a go – we found the Melitzanosalata and Tzatziki to be exemplary.
 Bakalaki’s Horiatiki (S$20.90) rates extremely high as well – this is something you’ll go back for.
 Cheese lovers can try the moreish Halloumi.
 Briam, which is a simple and colourful dish of grilled vegetables, is vegan, and unbeleivably good.
 Tomatokeftedes (herbed Tomato patties served with a yogurt based dip), and Gemista (Green Pepper and Tomatoes stuffed with rice and mint, Feta to be omitted) are both great dishes that can be done vegan.
 And before you leave, you have to try the Baklava and Yiaourti here too.
-Much more at Bakalaki, Singapore – A Fabulous Vegan Greek Meal, with a Sprinkle of Vegetarian: Review.
+More at Bakalaki, Singapore – A Fabulous Vegan Greek Meal, with a Sprinkle of Vegetarian: Review.

 Stand Out Dishes: Horiatiki, Pita with Melitzanosalata and Tzatziki, Briam and Yiaourti